DBI-INFRA/Automated-muscle-fiber-analysis/README.md

 image files and Excel sheets.
 In addition, the following figures are generated and exported:

-a.
-The fiber surface and the inside and outside nuclei
+1. The fiber surface and the inside and outside nuclei
-b.
-The MNDS domains in different colors
+2. The MNDS domains in different colors
-c.
-The MNDS domains, semi-transparent, and the MNDV sizes represented as spheres around the nuclei
+3. The MNDS domains, semi-transparent, and the MNDV sizes represented as spheres around the nuclei
-d.
-A 3D image stack with the MNDVs in different greyvalues
+4. A 3D image stack with the MNDVs in different greyvalues

 IMPORTANT: Nuclei inside the fiber should be labeled 'Class A' and nuclei outside the fiber should be labeled 'Class B' in Imaris, as the